AcceptEmail/Examples/docs/events.md

 {: .label .label-yellow }

 ## Getting events for a record
-In the following release, it will be possible to get events for a record through the REST API with the GET BILL or GET MANDATE call.
+In the following release, it will be possible to get events for a record through the REST API with the GET Bill or GET Mandate call.

 For a number of different events for a record, data will be stored and can be retrieved through the REST API.
 Each event will return the type and have a date/timestamp as well as the status of the record at the moment of the event.
 For events directly related to the recipient, you will see the useragent and the IP-address (the last octet of the IP will always be 0, for privacy reasons).